resque/resque/README.markdown

 comprised of three parts:

 1. A Ruby library for creating, querying, and processing jobs
-2. A Rake task for starting a worker to process jobs
+2. A Rake task for starting a worker which processes jobs
 3. A Sinatra app for monitoring queues, jobs, and workers.

 Resque workers can be distributed between multiple machines,